cockroachdb/docs/cockroachcloud/serverless-faqs.md

 All {{ site.data.products.db }} organizations are given 50M RUs and 5 GiB of storage for free each month.
 Free resources can be spent across all {{ site.data.products.serverless }} clusters in an organization and will appear as a deduction on your monthly invoice.

-Setting a paid resource limit will allow your cluster to scale to meet your application's needs and maintain a high level of performance.
+Setting higher resource limits will allow your cluster to scale to meet your application's needs and maintain a high level of performance.
 If you reach your storage limit, your cluster will be throttled and you will only be able to delete data or increase your storage limit.
 If you reach your RU limit, your cluster will be disabled until the end of the billing cycle unless you increase your RU limit.

-You can create a maximum of one free {{ site.data.products.serverless }} cluster per organization.
+Organizations without billing information on file can only create one cluster.
+Once you set up billing information, your organization can have up to 200 clusters.

 ### What is a Request Unit?